bXi/luminoveau/README.md

 ## Contact

 For questions, feedback, or support, feel free to [contact us](mailto:info@luminoveau.tech).
+Or find us on our [discord server](https://discord.gg/gE5mXdCZrn).

 ## Special Thanks